flutter/website/src/docs/testing/oem-debuggers.md

 Both the Dart and OEM debuggers are interacting with the same process.
 User either, or both, to set breakpoints, examine stack, resume execution...
-In other words, DEBUG!
+In other words, debug!

-  {% asset 'testing/debugging/oem/dart-debugger.png' alt='screenshot of Android Studio in the Dart debug pane.' %}
+  {% asset 'testing/debugging/oem/dart-debugger.png' alt='screenshot of Android Studio in the Dart debug pane.' %}{:width="100%"}
-  The Dart debug pane with two breakpoints set in `lib/main.dart`.
+  <br><center>The Dart debug pane with two breakpoints set in `lib/main.dart`</center>

-  {% asset 'testing/debugging/oem/android-debugger.png' alt='screenshot of Android Studio in the Android debug pane.' %}
+  {% asset 'testing/debugging/oem/android-debugger.png' alt='screenshot of Android Studio in the Android debug pane.' %}{:width="100%"}
-  The Android debug pane with one breakpoint set in `GeneratedPluginRegistrant.java`.
+  <br><center>The Android debug pane with one breakpoint set in
+   `GeneratedPluginRegistrant.java`.
-  Toggle between the debuggers by clicking the appropriate debugger in the Debug pane's banner.
+  Toggle between the debuggers by clicking the appropriate debugger in the Debug pane's banner.</center>

 ## Debugging with Xcode (iOS)

 In order to debug OEM iOS code, you need an app that contains OEM iOS code.
 In this section, you'll learn how to connect two debuggers to your app: 1) the Dart debugger and, 2) the Xcode debugger.

+[PENDING]

 ## Resources